insanity54/video-website/builder/website/about/index.md

 As a file becomes more popular and more pinned, IPFS enables faster download times because bits of the file are coming from several severs instead of just one.

-As a hobby, I provide 1 pin of every video file.
-Beyond that, it's up to the community!
+As a hobby and a public service, I provide 1 pin of every video file.
+Beyond that, it's up to the science team!

 ### Reason 2.
 The public IPFS gateway is overloaded.